Vincit/multi-user-test-runner/README.md

 <stack trace...>
 ```

-or if tested method doesn't fail when expected:
+or if tested method doesn't fail when expected to fail:

 ```
 java.lang.AssertionError: Expected to fail with user role role:ROLE_USER
 <stack trace...>
 ```

-It is also possible to run certain test methods with only certain roles by adding `TestUsers` annotation to the method.
+It is also possible to run certain test methods with only specific roles by adding `@TestUsers`
+annotation to the method.

 ```java
 @TestUsers(creators = {"role:ROLE_ADMIN", "role:ROLE_USER"},